- Java 8, which is available at http://www.oracle.com/technetwork/java/javase/downloads/index.html

 - After installation, open the Tomcat configuration controls from the system tray.

-(note that Java Options are separated by new lines, not spaces) and set the maximum heap size to 768 MB.
+(Java Options are separated by new lines, not spaces) and set the maximum heap size to 768 MB.

 Configuring SSL/HTTPS on Tomcat